Free software: Licensing

 The FSF list is not prescriptive: free-software licenses can exist that the FSF has not heard about, or considered important enough to write about.
-So it's possible for a license to be free and not in the FSF list.
+So it is possible for a license to be free and not in the FSF list.
 The OSI list only lists licenses that have been submitted, considered and approved.
 All open-source licenses must meet the Open Source Definition in order to be officially recognized as open source software.
 Free software, on the other hand, is a more informal classification that does not rely on official recognition.
 Nevertheless, software licensed under licenses that do not meet the Free Software Definition cannot rightly be considered free software.

 Apart from these two organizations, the Debian project is seen by some to provide useful advice on whether particular licenses comply with their Debian Free Software Guidelines.
 Debian does not publish a list of approved licenses, so its judgments have to be tracked by checking what software they have allowed into their software archives.
 That is summarized at the Debian web site.

 It is rare that a license announced as being in-compliance with the FSF guidelines does not also meet the Open Source Definition, although the reverse is not necessarily true (for example, the NASA Open Source Agreement is an OSI-approved license, but non-free according to FSF).

 There are different categories of free software.